Back to SRL Storymaker Resource Library

 We all have stories to tell.
 Oral history listens to these stories, organizes and gives order to the memories so that we can preserve important stories.

-As an oral historian, you will research, develop interview questions, conduct the interview, analyze the interview and edit into a compelling story.
+As an oral historian, your role is to document these kinds of nuanced stories: stories that might not appear in textbooks, but that are essential to a more complete understanding of the American experience.
+You will research, develop interview questions, conduct the interview, analyze the interview and edit into a compelling story.

 PART I: Introduce Oral History + Discussion Questions